 And that is why I didn’t want to muck about with this dish.
 Just a really nice, flavoursome filling with crispy puff pastry layered over the top.
 I decided to use chicken thighs rather than chicken breasts, because the thighs can be cooked for a long period of time without going dry or tough.

 Actually on that note, I’ll quickly just mention something that can be of value.
 If you are going to make a chicken dish, it is worth thinking about what type of dish you are going to prepare.
 Is the chicken going to be cooked for a long period of time?
 Will it be simmered or braised through a stew?
 In this case you may be better off using the thighs or the legs.
 Or will it be cooked on its own, served with a simple salad on the side? if so, the breasts or the wings may be a great option.
 Don’t make this a rule, but rather a useful guideline.

 Once again I apologise for not posting in a while.
 And I appreciate you guys reading through this post.
 I hope you enjoy this chicken & leek pie.
 Oh, and be prepared for some pulled pork action in the near future 😉

 - Salt and pepper for seasoning

 - 1 kg of chicken thighs cut into thick dices

 - 2 leeks washed and roughly sliced

-- 2 gloves of garlic peeled and chopped fine
+- 2 cloves of garlic peeled and chopped fine

 - A thumb sized piece of ginger peeled and chopped fine